uchicago-cs/cmsc22000/_sources/project/presentation.rst.txt

 -  The code you run *must* be in the ``dev`` branch of the repository.
    You cannot demo code that is still in one of your branches and has not gone through a code review.

+We recommend that you think carefully about what you want to show in your demo, and that you plan ahead of time the exact steps you will take during the demo (as opposed to doing a more improvised demo).

 Ideally, you should run the main ``chiventure`` executable, in a way that highlights the work you’ve done.
 However, if your feature is not